JurrevE/weatherapp/README.md

-# todolist
-todolist for the odin project
+Weatherapp for the odin project